-Story Camp Aotearoa is a residential feature film workshop that fosters craft, voice and vision.
+Story Camp Aotearoa is a residential feature film lab that fosters craft, voice and vision.
 Eight selected screenwriters or creative teams workshop their projects with exceptional international and local advisors in a rigorous five-day experience designed specifically to meet the development needs of their feature film project.

 Story sessions between advisors and participants form the backbone of the week.
 The process can also include project-based group workshops; workshopping with actors; packaging and casting strategy; strengthening and clarifying the directors’ vision; directing performance; and making good decisions together under pressure.
 Advisors will be secured to meet the project requirements and will include those with writing craft, production, business and creative expertise.